landnthrn/Goat-Rainmeter-Setup-by-landn.thrn/README.md

 If it doesn't appear in search, then double click your Rainmeter icon in your system tray → expand the #JaxCore folder → expand the Main folder → double click `Configurator.ini` to open JaxCore.

 On the JaxCore app select **Library**, one by one activate **YourFlyouts, ValliStart, IdleStyle, and Overlayer**.
-(You don't need to install them from JaxCore App because you already placed the source files for those in your Rainmeter Skins folder.)
+*(You don't need to install them from JaxCore App because you already placed the source files for those in your Rainmeter Skins folder)*

 At first all these skins may activate a little messy or scattered, this is where you can tweak the settings for each one to your liking.